andamira/webera.sh/README.md

 ### Mac OS X [△](#table-of-contents "Back to TOC")

-In Mac OS X you **need** to have a more recent version of Bash than the one that comes by default.
-And the GNU version of coreutils, sed, grep and awk.
-The easiest way to install them is with [Brew](http://brew.sh/):
+In Mac OS X you **need** to install a more recent version of Bash (>=4) than the one that comes by default.
+Also the GNU version of coreutils, sed, grep and awk.
+An easy way to install them is with [Brew](http://brew.sh/):

 ```
 $ brew tap homebrew/dupes